GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 .. [#keywdict] Note that the keyword dictionary is a "private" property of the class (due to the double-underscore prefix).
 Each class can define its own set, which will not be replaced by derivative classes. ``_keyword_for`` is aware of this and will look up each class up the inheritance chain, in turn, when looking up for keywords.

 .. [#tagset1] Notice that the example functions will return only a ``TagSet``, if appropriate.
-This is ok, remember that *every function* in Python returns a value, which will be ``None``, implicitly, if you don't specify otherwise.
+This is OK, remember that *every function* in Python returns a value, which will be ``None``, implicitly, if you don't specify otherwise.